davidmyers9000/chronicle/README.md

 README
 ==========

-Users - `username, email, role, comments, videos, links`
+Users - `name, email, password, role`

-- Admin
+- Admins
-	- Can create/remove topics
+	- Can manage all topics
-	- Can upload `videos` to a `topic`
-	- Can comment on `videos`
-	- Can create `links`
+	- Can manage all authors
-	- Can remove any `Authors`
+	- Can manage all comments
-	- Can remove any `videos`
+	- Can manage all videos
-	- Can remove any `comments`
+	- Can manage all video_links

-- Author
+- Authors
-	- Can create topics
+	- Can add topics
-	- Can upload `videos` to a `topic`
+	- Can add videos to a topic
-	- Can comment on `videos`
+	- Can add comments to videos
-	- Can create `links`
+	- Can add video_links to videos
-	- Can edit/remove own topic
+	- Can manage own topic
-	- Can edit/remove own videos
+	- Can manage own videos
+	- Can manage own video_comments
-	- Can edit/remove own comments
+	- Can manage own video_links

-Topic - `date-time, headline, body, author, points`
+Topic - `headline, body, source`

-- has many videos

-Video - `source, author, date time, points`

-- Has many `comments`
+- Can have many video_comments
-- Has many `links`
+- Can have many video_links

-Comment - `date-time, video-time, text, author, points`
+VideoComment - `text`

-- Belongs to a `video`
+- Belongs to a video
-- Belongs to an `author`
+- Belongs to an author

-Link - `source, author, date time, text, points`
+VideoLink - `source, text`

-- Belongs to a `video`
+- Belongs to a video
-- Belongs to an `author`
+- Belongs to an author